Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: Introduction

-In the i.i.d.~density model, a direct `competitor' to the estimators constructed in this article is the hard thresholding wavelet density estimator introduced in Donoho et al.~(1996): as proved in Gin\'e and Nickl (2007), its distribution function satisfies the functional CLT and it is adaptive in the sup-norm over H\"older balls; however, the proofs there require the additional assumption that $dF$ integrates $|x|^\delta$ for some $\delta>0$, and the constants appearing in the threshold and the risk become quite large for $\delta$ small.
+Adaptive estimation in sup-norm loss is a relatively recent subject.
+We should mention the results in Tsybakov \cite{1998Tsybakov}, Golubev, Lepski and Levit \cite{2001Golubev} -- who only considered Sobolev-type smoothness conditions -- and \cite{2009Goldenshluger}.
+All of these results were obtained in the Gaussian white noise model.
+If one is interested in adapting to a H\"{o}lder-continuous density in sup-norm loss in the i.i.d.~density model on $\mathbb R$, this simplifying Gaussian structure is not available and novel techniques are needed.
+In the i.i.d.~density model on $\mathbb R$, a direct `competitor' to the estimators constructed in this article is the hard thresholding wavelet density estimator introduced in \cite{1996Donoho}: as proved in \cite{2009bGin}, its distribution function satisfies the functional CLT and it is adaptive in the sup-norm over H\"older balls; however, the proofs there seem to require the additional assumption that $\mathrm{d}F$ integrates $|x|^\delta$ for some $\delta>0$, and the constants appearing in the threshold and the risk become quite large for $\delta$ small.
 The results in the present article hold under no moment condition whatsoever.
-Gin\'{e} and Nickl (2008) construct another estimator that asymptotically optimally estimates $F$ and its density in sup-norm loss.
-The estimator there was constructed by applying Lepski's method to classical kernel estimators, modified by imposing `by force' that their distribution functions stay at a uniform distance $o(1/\sqrt n)$ from $F_n$.
-In the present situation, if $F$ has a uniformly continuous density, we do not need to force the estimator to stay in a $o(1/ \sqrt n)$ ball around $F_n$, which reduces the complexity of the method, and we also avoid the large constants that resulted from the entropy bounds in Gin\'{e} and Nickl (2008).

-There has been recent interest in considering nonasymptotic risk bounds for adaptive estimators.
-Rigollet (2006) obtained sharp oracle inequalities (with monotone oracles) in $L^2(\mathbb R)$-loss, using a Stein-type density estimator.
-He builds on results of Cavalier and Tsybakov (2001) that were obtained in the Gaussian white noise model, and the methods employed there are closely tied to Hilbert-space structure.
-We prove an oracle inequality in sup-norm loss for estimators based on Haar wavelets, but with the following constraints: First, the constant we obtain cannot be made arbitrarily close to one, and second, we have to assume that the true density has at least one point where it attains a critical H\"{o}lder singularity.
-The latter condition is related to the notion of self-similar functions in Jaffard (1997a,b), and also arises in related problems such as the construction of pointwise adaptive confidence intervals, cf. Picard and Tribouley (2000).

-The outline of the article is as follows: In Section 2 we define the basic linear estimators and give some of their asymptotic properties.
-In Section 3, building on Talagrand's inequality, we derive a Bernstein-type inequality for the deviation of the (supremum of the) empirical process from the (supremum of the) associated Rademacher process.
-In Section 4, we construct the adaptive procedures and give the main results.
-Most of the proofs are deferred to Section 5.